hapax/hapax.github.io/assets/alien-maths.md

 strong cognitive relativism seems.
 But when we look nearby on the Tree of Life, it becomes less clear.
 An anglerfish is fundamentally alien, but what about a chimpanzee?
-Unlike a bat or an anglerfish, the chimpanzee has none of the exotic sensory modalities that a Nagelian would use as proof of incommensurability.
+Unlike a bat or an anglerfish, the chimpanzee has no exotic sensory modalities that a Nagelian could use as proof of incommensurability.
 Their cognitive and perceptual hardware appears to be a subset of ours.
-There is no doubt a gestalt that arises from having *just that* hardware---being a chimpanzee is not the same as being a human---but they are in many respects like us.
+There is no doubt a gestalt that arises from having *just that* hardware, but they are in many respects like us.